shivam534/Url_shortner/README.md

 A backend service which can be used by anyone for they project or can directly be used to shorten any long url which can be accessed  by anyone

-adding this api to your project can hanle all the services like: longin, regiter, profile etc all you need is a basic frount-end which can interact with the service
+adding this api to your project can handle all the services like: login, regiter, profile, settings etc all you need is a basic frount-end which can interact with the service

 After login user get a token which can be used in any service with in 1hrs.